-Brandon Garrett has been a professor of law at University of Virginia School of Law since 2005.
+Brandon Garrett is the inaugural L. Neil Williams, Jr. Professor of Law at Duke University School of Law, where he has been a professor since 2018.
+Previously, he was the Justice Thurgood Marshall Distinguished Professor of Law and White Burkett Miller Professor of Law and Public Affairs at the University of Virginia School of Law, where he taught beginning in 2005.
 His research and teaching interests include criminal procedure, wrongful convictions, habeas corpus, corporate crime, scientific evidence, civil rights, civil procedure and constitutional law.
 Garrett’s recent research includes studies of DNA exonerations and organizational prosecutions.

 He is an Associate Reporter on the ALI’s Principles of the Law, Policing project.